-Blaise MacDonald, the new head coach of Colby men's hockey, will be begin his first year as the head coach of the golf team in the 2012-13 academic year.
+Blaise MacDonald, the head coach of Colby men's hockey, will be begin his second year as the head coach of the golf team in the 2013-14 academic year.

 MacDonald is the former men's hockey head coach of Niagara University and University of Massachusetts at Lowell.
 He helped Boston University to a national championship at the NCAA Frozen Four in 1995 as an assistant coach.
 MacDonald, a 1985 graduate of Rochester Institute of Technology, led RIT to NCAA Division II titles in 1983 and 1985.

 MacDonald is the 18th head coach in program history since men's hockey was started at Colby in the 1922-23 academic year.

 MacDonald spent last year as an assistant coach at the University of Massachusetts.
 He was at UMass-Lowell as head coach for 10 seasons and had three 20-win seasons and a 19-win year.
 MacDonald helped the River Hawks to the Hockey East Tournament semifinals in 2002 and 2009 and an appearance in the championship game in 2009.

 MacDonald won 150 games during his time at UMass-Lowell.
 The River Hawks were ranked as high as third in the country during 2009-10 and were third in the Hockey East, the highest finish in the conference since 1995-96.

 Before his time at UML, MacDonald founded the ice hockey program as Niagara’s first head coach during the 1996-97 season.
 He led the Purple Eagles to a 16-9-2 record in their debut season with an all first-year team and was named the ECAC West Co-Coach of the Year.
 Niagara played at the NCAA Division III level for the first two years and then moved to Division I.